jje90/jje90.github.io/docs/_projects/2021-05-24-fertility.md

 ---
-title: 'Fertility decline in Colombia'
+title: 'Fertility Decline in Colombia'
 subtitle: 'Research on the Colombian fertility transition'
 date: 2021-05-30 00:00:00
 description: